skydo-tech/hibernate-fsm/README.md

 # hibernate-fsm

+A layer on top of hIbernate which adheres configurable finite state machine.
+Prevents dirty commits which violates transitions.

 When you have to apply some business logic can be converts to finite state machine, `hiberante-fsm` helps you achieve it.
 It prevents invalid state transitions before saving it to the database so at application level you don't have to worry about.

 ---

 ## Prerequisites: